Bob Dole: U.S. Senate (1969–1996)

-Presidential politics
+Involvement in presidential elections

+1976 presidential election

 Dole ran unsuccessfully for vice president on a ticket headed by President Gerald Ford in 1976.
 Incumbent Vice President Nelson Rockefeller had announced the previous November his retirement from politics, opting against a run for a full term as vice president, and Dole was chosen as Ford's running mate.
 Dole was known for his sarcastic one-liner comments, often directed against himself, and during the vice presidential debate replied to U.S. Senate member Walter Mondale from Minnesota concerning the issues of Watergate scandal and the Pardon of Richard Nixon, "It is an appropriate topic, I guess, but it's not a very good issue any more than the war in Vietnam would be or World War II or World War I or the war in Korea—all Democrat wars, all in this century.
 I figured up the other day, if we added up the killed and wounded in Democrat wars in this century, it would be about 1.6 million Americans, enough to fill the city of Detroit."
 Many voters felt that Dole's criticism was unfairly harsh, and that his dispassionate delivery made him seem cold.
 Years later, Dole would remark that he regretted the comment, believing that it had hurt the Republican ticket.